By Beth Colley

 (Positive) "Since then, I’ve done some volunteer work, clarified my own professional goals and expectations, and worked on improving my communication skills."

 (Positive) "I’m able to work independently with little supervision, and I work best in an environment when I understand what the expectations are.
 Even if the routine changes, if you tell me what I need to do differently, I’m happy to oblige.

-(Positive) "What I’ve learned from that experience is to try to ask more questions, clarify the expectations, make sure things are in writing, and try to make sure that I have the information I need in order to do a good job."
+(Positive) "What I’ve learned from that experience is to try to ask more questions, clarify the requirements and expectations, make sure things are in writing, and try to make sure that I have the information I need in order to do a good job."

 (Positive) "I work best in a team environment, and am accustomed to being in an environment where everyone supports and encourages one another."